Implementation details: From the original Transformer to GPT

 x = LN3(x + Drop3(Linear2(Drop(Activation(Linear1(x)))))) # FFN sublayer

 Below, I show how GPTs differ from the original Transformer.
-Since the GPT family is not open-source, the GPT code is from Huggingface’s implementation of GPT-2.
-OpenAI claimed GPT-3 uses the same architecture as GPT-2, except for the Sparse Transformer part.
+Since the GPT family is not open-source, the GPT code is from Hugging Face’s implementation of GPT-2.
+OpenAI reports GPT-3 uses the same architecture as GPT-2, except for the Sparse Transformer part.

 "GPT's decoder" vs. "Original Transformer decoder"

-• So, GPT’s decoder is equivalent to an encoder, except for the mask in the SelfAttn (See this SO post).
+• So, GPT’s decoder is equivalent to an encoder, except for the mask in SelfAttn (see this post).

-• Works on byte, but avoid merges across character categories (e.g., punctuations and letters are not allowed to merge), except for spaces.
+• Works on bytes, but avoids merges across character categories (e.g., punctuation and letters are not allowed to merge), except for spaces.

 • Both are learned